 • Ostriches stick their heads in the sand

 If they’re in danger, ostriches stick their heads in the sand.
 If they can’t see the threat, it’s not there.
 That would be pretty handy.

-... and three a human.
+... and three to kill a human.
 Let’s just hope that hornets can’t count and that they don’t all have a bad day at once.

 The hornet’s sting is more painful than that of the bee and the wasp, and can cause serious allergic reactions.
 Stings in the mouth or throat are especially dangerous, as the airways can swell up and the person can’t breathe.
 But their stings aren’t deadly on their own.
 Quite the opposite.
 Hornet venom is considerably weaker than bee or wasp venom.
 Hornets only have a bad reputation because they’re so big and loud, so seem more dangerous.
 A human’s skin would have to be stung by hornets several hundred or thousand times to die from it.